pheonixfirewingz/netcdf4/README.md

 ### Features

-- Read and write NodeNetCDF files
+- Read and write NetCDF-4 files
 - Full support for groups, variables, dimensions, and attributes
-- Support for all NodeNetCDF data types
+- Support for all NetCDF-4 data types
 - Chunk mode and compression options
 - Fill values and endianness control
 - Strided slice operations for efficient data access